zenohattas/SoftwareEngeneering2EA/README.txt

 We've known each other for so long
 Your heart's been aching, but
-You're too shy to say it
+You're too shy to 69
 Inside, we both know what's been going on
 We know the game and we're gonna play it